-In this tutorial, I am going to create a real-time voice AI agent that can respond to any query via speech, in speech, in ~500ms.
-This is an extremely flexible implementation where you can swap in any Large Language model, Text-to-speech (TTS) model and Speech-to-text (STT) model of your liking.
-This is extremely useful for use cases involving voice such as customer service bots, receptionists and many more.
+In this tutorial, we’ll create a real-time voice AI agent that responds to queries via speech in ~500ms.
+This flexible implementation lets you swap in any Large Language Model, Text-to-Speech (TTS) model, and Speech-to-Text (STT) model.
+It’s ideal for voice-based use cases like customer service bots and receptionists.

-To create this application, we use the PipeCat, an open source framework for voice and multimodal conversational AI that handles some of the functionality we might need such as handling user interruptions, dealing with audio data etc. We will speak with our voice AI agent via a WebRTC transport, using Daily (the creators of Pipecat) and will deploy this application on Cerebrium to show how it handles deploying and scaling our application seamlessly.
+To create this app, we use PipeCat, an open-source framework for voice and multimodal conversational AI that handles user interruptions, audio data, and other essential functions.
+We communicate with our voice AI agent via WebRTC transport using Daily (PipeCat’s creators) and deploy the app on Cerebrium for seamless deployment and scaling.

 You can find the final version of the code here